alfredxiao/jackplay/README.md

 9. **DONE* support overloading methods
 10. groovy, scala, clojure
-11. on web page, display all current programs/scripts
+11. on web page, display all current programs/scripts also display errors when fails to add a script, ie. request to trace a method that does not exist.
 12. can attach to a locally running JVM
 13. can start on a remote machine, and then attach to a 'local' JVM
 14. **PART** beautify web style